Volevo te

 "Volevo te" ([voˈleːvo ˈte]; i.e. "I used to want you") is a song recorded by Italian singer Giusy Ferreri, for her album Hits (2015).
 The song was released on November 6, 2015 as the first single from the album.

 The song was written by Fortunato Zampaglione, and produced by Fabrizio Ferraguzzo.
 Ferreri described the song as "The ideal meeting point between Novembre and Roma-Bangkok."

+Music video

 The music video, directed by Mauro Russo, was published on December 4, 2015 on the official YouTube channel of the singer.